What are the features of stock index futures in India?

 - Leverage risk: While leverage can amplify potential gains, it also increases the risk of losses.
 If the market moves against the investor's position, losses can accumulate quickly, potentially leading to substantial financial losses.

-- Margin calls: Trading index futures on margin exposes investors to the risk of margin calls, where they are required to deposit additional funds into their trading accounts to cover losses.
+- Margin calls: Trading on margin exposes investors to the risk of margin calls, where they are required to deposit additional funds into their trading accounts to cover losses.
 Failure to meet margin calls may result in forced liquidation of positions at unfavourable prices.

 - Counterparty risk: Trading index futures involves counterparty risk, as investors rely on the financial stability of the exchange and clearinghouse counterparties to fulfil their contractual obligations.
 In the event of a counterparty default, investors may face difficulties in recovering their investments.